Cleveland Cultural Gardens

-The Croatian Cultural Garden is one of the many gardens found in the Cleveland Cultural Gardens and the baptismal font is located in the Croatian garden.
+A baptismal font located in the Croatian Cultural Garden.
 The font represents Croatia's conversion to Christianity and is a replica of Prince Višeslav’s baptismal font.
-The font has six sides and is inscribed: “This font receives the weak to enlighten them.
-Here they are purged of their sins which they received from their first parents, to become Christians, salutary [sic] confessing the Eternal Trinity.
-This work was skillfully made by priest John at the time of Prince Višeslav, out of piety but to honor Saint John the Baptist, to mediate for him and his protégé.”

 The Cleveland Cultural Gardens are a collection of public gardens located in Rockefeller Park in Cleveland, Ohio.
 In 1896, John D. Rockefeller donated the land the Cleveland Cultural Gardens occupies today.
 The gardens are situated along East Boulevard & Martin Luther King Jr. Drive within the 276 acre of wooded parkland on the city's East Side.
-In total, there are 35 distinct gardens, each commemorating a different ethnic group whose immigrants have contributed to the heritage of the United States over the centuries, as well as Cleveland.
+In total, there are 38 distinct gardens, each commemorating a different ethnic group whose immigrants have contributed to the heritage of the United States over the centuries, as well as Cleveland.

 History

 The first garden of what would become known as the Cleveland Cultural Gardens was the Shakespeare Garden which was created in Rockefeller Park in 1916.
 This project inspired journalist Leo Weidenthal along with Charles J. Wolfram and Jennie K. Zwick to organize the Civic Progress League which became the Cultural Garden League by 1925.
 In 1926, the Hebrew Garden became the first member of the Cultural Garden League with other gardens quickly following suit.
 The group would fulfill the vision of many unique gardens honoring different communities that make up Cleveland.
 In the 1930s and 1940s, more gardens were added in part through the help of the Works Progress Administration and the City of Cleveland.
-Many of the early gardens represented European heritage due to the large number of European immigrants that made there way to Cleveland in the early 20th century.
+Many of the early gardens represented European heritage due to the large number of European immigrants that made their way to Cleveland in the early 20th century.
 In 1952, the Cultural Garden League renamed itself the Cleveland Cultural Gardens Federation.

 As of 2024, the Cultural Gardens Federation oversees over 30 garden sites.
 Various ethnic groups sponsor gardens that are representative of their culture.
 In each of the gardens, one will find fixtures and statues with inscriptions depicting significant figures in each country’s cultural history.
 Artists, composers, peacemakers, saints, scientists, and philosophers are among those depicted as statues in the garden.
 The Cleveland Cultural Gardens continues to expand and welcome new gardens that represent various cultures from around the world.